arunatennakoon/westpac-automation/README.md

 4. Firefox 45.8.0

-**Issues found**
+**Noted**
-1. Button 'Complete the form to see your KiwiSaver retirement projections'(in 'Kiwisaver Retirement Calculator' page) frequently doesn't get enabled.
+1. Button 'Complete the form to see your KiwiSaver retirement projections'(in 'Kiwisaver Retirement Calculator' page) sometimes doesn't get enabled in Firefox 45.